Kelvin-Kelechi/approovia-frontend-test/README.md

 ## 🚀 Features

 - Drag-and-drop projects between folders on both mobile and desktop
+- Tap and hold the drag icon to move the project.(Or on desktop, click and drag the icon.)
 - Rename projects and folders inline
 - Mobile-responsive layout with sidebar toggle
 - Visual feedback and drag overlay